soso-song/Blockchain-Based-Proof-of-Location-with-Outlier-Detection/PoL 1.0/README.md

 **Convert Ranking to %**:

-If we aim to define Location Proof Centrality (as a percentage) based solely on the Betweenness Centrality that Percent Claim possesses, this would result in a definition of Location Proof that is equivalent to the amount of influence a PC has over the flow of information in a graph within the context of betweenness.
+If we aim to define Location Proof Centrality (as a percentage) based solely on the Betweenness Centrality that Percent Claim possesses, this would result in a definition of Location Proof that is equivalent to the amount of influence a SC has over the flow of information in a graph within the context of betweenness.
 This calculation, however, does not yield or reveal any new information, as it is merely a conversion that changes the representation of betweenness from a value to a percentage.
 Nevertheless, we will provide some examples to demonstrate the conversion process, and this could be extended to summarize the Location Proof Centrality (as a percentage) based on more available data.

 - In [13_APPLAUS], the conversion or normalization is defined by dividing the maximum possible number of shortest paths that could pass through any node in the network (B(v) = $\sum_{s\neq v \neq t} \frac{\sigma_{st}(v)}{\sigma_{st}}$).
 The efficiency of this normalization depends on the network's size and structure.
 As a result, the complexity of calcuate this denominator will be O(n^3) if we are using the Floyd-Warshall algorithm, and the problem appears to be intractable within logarithmic time.